-Through centuries of war and peace, countless regimes, and an uncertain future, one thing has remained constant in the small Armenian republic of Nagorno-Karabakh - the tree known as Tnjri.
+Through centuries of war and peace, countless regimes, and an uncertain future, one thing has remained constant in the small, disputed Republic of Artsakh (officially recognized as part of Azerbaijan)—the tree known as Tnjri.

 Estimated at over 2,030 years old the tree has grown massive, with a circumference reaching almost 90 feet and a height of over 170 feet.
 The hollow trunk is reportedly big enough for more than 100 people to fit inside.
 Some suggest that Tnjri, which in the Karabakh dialect means plane-tree, is the largest plane-tree (Platanus orientalis L.) in the world.